 You can use this data to improve your own page.
 While copyright rules may limit the ability to copy a competitor's page, a good strategy for this example would be to add photos, lengthen the page, and potentially include video marketing.

-Not Interested in Digital Marketing for Dentists?
-You Should Be
+Interested in Digital Marketing for Dentists?

 You may think that the right way to advertise your dental practice is via traditional means like billboards and newspaper ads.
 Conducting a competitive analysis– along with other digital marketing strategies your practice may need to be successful– can be challenging.
 If you're tempted to forgo doing much beyond establishing your website and basic social media profiles, you may want to reconsider.